-- In order to make use of its captured prey, this plant lives in symbiosis with assassin bugs that can suck the nutrients from the captured insect while their increments are absorbed by the plant itself.
+- To make use of its captured prey, this plant lives in symbiosis with assassin bugs that can suck the nutrients from the captured insect while the plant itself absorbs their increments.

-- This plant derived its name from the Latin word “roridos” and Greek word “gorgon” which mean “dewy” and “terrible” respectively.
+- This plant-derived its name from the Latin word “roridos” and Greek word “gorgon” which means “dewy” and “terrible” respectively.

 23. Genlisea Sp.

-The next carnivorous plant in this list is the Genlisea that grows in wet areas of Madagascar, Zambia, and Tanzania.
+The next carnivorous plant is the Genlisea that grows in wet areas of Madagascar, Zambia, and Tanzania.

 - Scientists consider this plant as a close relative to Utricularia as both produce their traps underwater.